Gudja: Musical groups

+Sport

 Football

 Gudja's football team is known as Gudja United F.C.
 They compete in the Premier League after achieving a historic promotion from the 1st Division in 2019.

 The club was officially founded in 1945.
 However, the first-ever official participation in the Maltese League was recorded in the 1949–1950 season.
 The initial club colours were black and white, but were later replaced by red, which represents the emblem of the town.
 However, another change of colours was later adopted with the use of blue and white colours that represent the colours of the patron saint of Gudja.

+Rugby

+Although matches are played at the rugby pitch in Marsa, UM Wolves RFC currently train at the Guja United Football Ground.

 Government

 The local authority responsible for Gudja and its constituents is the Gudja Local Council, which is made up of five democratically elected councillors.
 The first Local Council elections in Gudja took place in 1994 after the Local Councils Act was approved in Parliament in 1993.
 Since then, a further seven elections took place – in 1997, 2000, 2003, 2006, 2009, 2013 and 2019.
 For the first few years, Local Councils served for a mandate of three years, while for the 2009–2013 term, the mandate was increased to four years.
 The current Local Council is expected to serve till 2024, due to changes in the Act itself, which extended the term served to five years to coincide with the European Parliament elections, which also take place every five years.